urd00m/System-Projects/cache_timer/README.md

 This test will continously flush then reload the user secret into an array.
 It will then collect which indexes passed the threshold and at the end print out what it thinks the secret is based on what index was accessed the most as well its percentage.
 Some interesting notes!
 I intially did only one MAX_RUN but this turned out to be inaccurate due to other things happening on the computer some things might be brought into cache while others evicted its somewhat random, so if MAX_RUN wasn't high enough you had a chance of mispredicting what the correct result which at first was surprising but makes sense after further thought.

 ## Prime + Probe
-Te files for this test are located below,
+The files for this test are located below,
 - `prime_probe.c`

 The command to compile this is `make prime_probe.out` or `make` or `make all`.